IN THIS ARTICLE

 During your recovery, be patient and kind to yourself.
-Remember that depression is not your fault and is not something you can overcome with willpower alone.
+Remember that depression isn't your fault and isn't something you can overcome with willpower alone.
 You need treatment for depression, just like for any other illness.

 Continuing your treatment, helping yourself, getting support, and having a healthy lifestyle are all part of your recovery.
 Your symptoms will fade as your treatment starts to work.
 Don't give up.
 Focus your energy on getting better.
 Your mood will improve.
 It just takes some time.

 You can take many steps to help yourself when you feel depressed or are waiting for your medicine to work.
 These steps also help prevent depression from coming back.

 You also can help yourself by thinking about what is good in your life.
 You can:

 Remember the basics